December 30, 2025

 The Final PNP Application Process

-You will provide required documents to the province for assessment, and then be informed if you are successfully nominated.
+You will provide the required documents to the province for assessment, and then be informed if you are successfully nominated.

 In addition, some provinces also charge an application fee for the nomination process.
 For instance, the provincial nominee program application fee in Ontario is $1,500 CAD and $350 CAD in Saskatchewan.